Chewy Oatmeal Lace Cookies

 - As soon as the two trays are done, pop in the next round.
 Keep a close eye on these, as the bake time can also vary based on how much batter you use to make each cookie and how warm the batter is when the cookies are baked.

-- If the cookies come out of the oven and aren't as circular as you'd like, use a large circle cutter or large glass to scoot the sides of the cookies and reshape them into a circle while they're still warm.
+- If the cookies come out of the oven and aren't as circular as you'd like, use a large circle cutter or a large glass to scoot the sides of the cookies and reshape them into a circle while they're still warm.

 - Let the cookies cool on the sheets for 15 minutes, then move to wire racks to cool completely.
 Drop more cookie batter onto the cleared cookie sheets and repeat steps 5 & 6 until you've used all your batter.